-In this post you’ll learn about a new powerful WordPress child theme development tool called Child Themer by Cobalt Apps, and how you can use it to develop your own custom child themes.
+In this post, we’ll take a look at the powerful new WordPress child theme development plugin (IDE) called Themer Pro by Cobalt Apps.
+I’ll also show you how you can use it to develop or customize your own custom child themes.

-Child Themer is a foundation child theme development WordPress plugin created by Cobalt Apps.
+Themer Pro is a foundation child theme development WordPress plugin created by Cobalt Apps.

-It combines powerful code editing tools with simple options for you to develop your own custom child themes.
+It combines powerful code editing tools with simple options for you to develop or customize your own child themes.

 More are being added to the list above by the developer.